myubi/the-crossing-board/data/faq.md

 You will then need to change it in **two places**:

-Shipping address:
+**Shipping address:**

-Under 'Shop', log in to your account
+Under 'Shop', log in to your account.
-Click on 'View your subscriptions'
+Click on 'View your subscriptions'.
-Click on your subscription number:
+Click on your subscription number.
-Under ‘change address' click 'update' and enter your new details
+Under ‘change address' click 'update' and enter your new details.

-Default address:
+**Default address:**

-Under 'Shop', log in to your account
+Under 'Shop', log in to your account.
-Click ‘View Addresses’
+Click ‘View Addresses’.
-Delete any old addresses
+Delete any old addresses.
-Click ‘Add a New Address’
+Click ‘Add a New Address’.

-CHANGING YOUR BILLING ADDRESS
+## "I want to change the billing address.
+How do I do this?

-Under 'Shop', log in to your account
+To change your billing address, please login to your account on our shop page. _(If you do not have an account yet, just create one with the same email you used to make a subscription._)

-Click on 'View your subscriptions'
+Click on 'View your subscriptions'.
 Click on your subscription number:
 Under ‘Payment method’ click ‘Update’